ulfalizer/Kconfiglib/README.md

 <i>scripts/kconfig/\*conf</i> utilities in the kernel, usually invoked via make
 targets such as <i>menuconfig</i> and <i>defconfig</i>.

-Supports both Python 2 and Python 3 without modification.
+Supports both Python 2 and Python 3 without modification, and should also run on non-\*nix platforms

 ## Installation ##